trevorcampbell/website_diff/README.md

 ```
 path/where/diff/site/will/be/created/index.html
 ```
 To access the command line interface help documentation, run
 ```
 website_diff --help
 ```

+## GitHub Actions Usage
+`website_diff` can be used as part of a GitHub Actions workflow that runs when a website source code repository is updated.
+See the example workflow in `.github/workflow-templates/example_workflow.yml`.
+In this example, the workflow:
+- Checks out the website repository on the PR branch
+- Builds the PR website
+- Commits the PR website to the `gh-pages` branch
+- Checks out the `gh-pages` branch
+- Builds the diff website using `website_diff`
+- Commits the diff website to the `gh-pages` branch
+- Posts a message on the PR thread pointing users to each website

+## Visual Diff Style

+- **Text:** Diffs are highlighted in green if text was inserted, and red if text was deleted.
+- **Links to pages with diffs:** Any links that point to a page containing diffs are yellow.
+- **Images:** New images have a green border and are highlighted in green, deleted images have a red border and are highlighted in red, and changed images are outlined in yellow with differences highlighted in red.

+## Keyboard Controls

+- When first opening a page with diffs, the browser will scroll to the first diff on the page
+- To scroll to the next off-page diff, press the **n** key
+- To scroll to the previous off-page diff, press **Shift+n** or **N**

+## Examples

 There are several examples that can demonstrate the kinds of differences that website_diff will detect.
 To run website_diff on those examples, simply run the bash script `run_tests.sh` found within the website_diff repo.

-`run_tests.sh` pulls the examples from a separate repo called `website_diff_examples`.

-The folder `website_diff_examples/examples` contains several folders each representing a different example e.g. lines of text changed, image added, page added, etc.

-In each of those folders, there will be an `old` and `prerendered_old` folder for the old website and old website with pre-rendered figures, `new` and `prerendered_new` for the new website and new website with pre-rendered figures, and lastly `diff` for the diffed version of the website with an `index.html` file that shows everything that has changed between the old and new versions of the website.
+The `run_tests.sh` script pulls the examples from a separate repo called `website_diff_examples`.
+The folder `website_diff_examples/examples` will then contain several folders each representing a different example e.g. lines of text changed, image added, page added, etc. In each of those folders, there will be an `old` and `prerendered_old` folder for the old website and old website with pre-rendered figures, `new` and `prerendered_new` for the new website and new website with pre-rendered figures, and lastly `diff` for the diffed version of the website with an `index.html` file that shows everything that has changed between the old and new versions of the website.

-## Navigation

-To view diffs, open `index.html` in the output folder (specified by the --diff option).

-Text diffs are highlighted in green if text was inserted, red if text was deleted.
-Any links that point to a page containing diffs will have yellow text.

-Any new image elements will have a green border and are highlighted in green, deleted image elements will have a red border and are highlighted in red.

-If an old image source file was replaced with a new image file, the image on the diff'd page will be outlined in yellow and any differences in the image will be highlighted in red.

-### Keyboard controls

-When first opening a page with diffs, the browser will scroll to the first diff on the page.

-To scroll to the next off-page diff, press the **n** key.

-To scroll to the previous off-page diff, press **Shift+n** or **N**.